 Many international students work outside of their study hours.
 If you’re an international student studying in Australia you can work part time (typically up to 40 hours per fortnight) during your course and for as long as you want during course breaks.
 Different visas have different conditions regarding the maximum number of hours you can work.

-When working and studying in Australia, keep the following in mind:
+When working and studying in Australia, keep the following in mind that:

 Dependents and working rights